 A growing number of educational courses designed for a security degree are providing at least some training when it comes to appropriate body language for security jobs.
 These institutions appreciate that body stance, movement, and overall language are crucial to the proper performance and pursuit of security of careers.

 Although referencing eye contact as part of the body language employed by a security guard may seem like a cliché and stating the obvious, the fact is that the importance of eye contact simply cannot be underrated.
 Appropriate eye contact for a security professional is not a constant lock on the eyes of another but something all together more moderate.

 When addressing an individual, a security professional maintains consistent eye contact.
 However, in a demonstration of control over a particular situation, a security pro looks away with deliberation.
 This serves the purpose of demonstrating to other individuals confidence but also that a particular security personnel officer is well aware of the surroundings and able to take charge of the situation at hand as necessary.

-Security personnel need to avoid looking stiff.
+Security personnel needs to avoid looking stiff.
 Although a solid, erect stance is recommended, the overall presentation must be balanced.
-The stance is upright, but relaxed.
+The stance is upright but relaxed.

 Another piece of body language security personnel need to pay attention to is the manner in which feet are positioned.
 Feet must be firmly planted.